rodrigogalura/tuner/README.md

 ## Main Features

 **Projection**
-Select only the columns you need instead of retrieving every column.
+Select only the fields you need instead of retrieving every field.
 Available modifiers:
-1. `columns` – Include only the specified columns.
+1. `fields` – Include only the specified fields.
-2. `columns!` – Exclude the specified columns (opposite effect).
+2. `fields!` – Exclude the specified fields (opposite effect).

-![Projection demo][columns-gif]
+![Projection demo][fields-gif]

 ---

 **Sort**
 Order results in ascending or descending order.
-- Use the `sort` modifier to define one or more sort columns.
+- Use the `sort` modifier to define one or more sort fields.

 ![Sort demo][sort-gif]